-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form: There are other waters, both jurisdictional and isolated, associated with this project.

 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY):